sensory workshop

 Sensory Approaches to Broader Areas

-The workshop was valuable in revealing the Japanese professionals’ curiosity about sensory perceptions and desire to learn more.
+The workshop was valuable in revealing Japanese professionals’ curiosity about sensory perception and their desire to learn more.
 The feedback from the participants indicated that there are wide-ranging applications of sensory approaches.
-We hope that the sensory research approaches will assist in understanding the sensory stimuli that people receive intuitively and create stimulating experiences for people with products and services from Japan to other countries.
+We hope that sensory research approaches will assist in understanding the sensory stimuli that people intuitively receive and in creating stimulating experiences for people with products and services from Japan and other countries.